-I don’t have lots of special quilting tools and I like to use fewer of them even.
+I don’t have lots of special quilting tools and I like using the bare minimum.
 I believe you don’t need to have lots of tools to be able to quilt.

 I have compiled a list of my quilting “toys” in case you’re interested.

 Attention beginners: If you’re just beginning and would like to start with just a few tools, look for the asterisk (*) next to the tool.
 I haven’t added any asterisks to any of the machines.
 I started with a cheaper Janome